I was recently asked by a curator why I call myself an “Imaginist” artist. She asked, “Isn’t all art Imaginist?”

 Other artists that inspire me are the Neue Sachlichkeit, or New Objectivity, German artists of the early 20th century who took figures and colors to another level, adding dark socio-political themes.
 Otto Dix is one of my favorite painters from this group.
 I love the feeling of calm menace in this portrait of a man and his dog.

 As a young artist, I learned most of my art skills by copying the artists I saw in books.
-I copied the styles of Matisse, Van Gogh and Felix Vallotton, as well as children’s book artists like Arthur Rackham and Kay Nielsen.
-I also had a trove of Zap, Yellow Dog, Mr. Natural, Wonder Warthog, The Freak Bros. and Mickey Rat underground comix from which I learned line art (and raw, dark humor.)
+I copied the styles of Matisse, Van Gogh and Felix Vallotton, as well as children’s book illustrators like Arthur Rackham and Kay Nielsen.
+I also loved underground comix and had a collection of Zap, Yellow Dog, Mr. Natural, Wonder Warthog, The Freak Bros. and Mickey Rat, art styles which still subtly influence my work.

 Title photo: Feejee Mermaid, 30″ x 24″ oil on canvas, 2014, Sarah Stone